-- it complied with the procedural requirements under subsection 22(2) of the FSANZ Act - it related to a matter that warranted the variation of a food regulatory measure - it was not so similar to a previous Application for the variation of a food regulatory measure that it ought to be rejected.
-1.5 Procedure for assessment The Application is being assessed under the General Procedure.
+- it complied with the procedural requirements under subsection 22(2) of the FSANZ Act - it related to a matter that warranted the variation of a food regulatory measure - it was not so similar to a previous application for the variation of a food regulatory measure that it ought to be rejected.
+1.5 Procedure for assessment The application is being assessed under the General Procedure.

-2 Summary of the assessment 2.1 Risk assessment The safety assessment of MON87429 is provided in Supporting Document 1 (SD1) and included the following key elements: - a characterisation of the transferred genetic material, its origin, function and stability in the corn genome - characterisation of novel nucleic acids and protein in the whole food - detailed compositional analyses - evaluation of intended and unintended changes - the potential for any newly expressed protein to be either allergenic or toxic in humans.
-For Official Use Only The assessment of corn line MON87429 was restricted to human food safety and nutritional issues.
+2 Summary of the assessment 2.1 Safety assessment The safety assessment of GMB151 is provided in Supporting Document 1 (SD1).
+In conducting a safety assessment of food derived from GMB151, a number of criteria have been addressed, focusing on both the safety of the host soybean plant and the genetically modified soybean line GMB151, expressing the novel proteins.
+The safety of GMB151 included a full characterisation of the introduced gene sequences, biochemical, potential toxicity and potential allergenicity analyses of the novel Cry14Ab1 and HPPD-4 proteins and compositional analyses.
+A major consideration of the safety assessments was the evaluation of both the intended and any unintended changes, resulting from the genetic modification.
+The assessment of GMB151 was restricted to human food safety and nutritional issues.
 This assessment therefore does not address any risks to the environment that may occur as the result of growing GM plants used in food production, or any risks to animals that may consume feed derived from GM plants.
-Cultivation in Australia or New Zealand would require separate regulatory assessment and approval, by the Office of the Gene Technology Regulator (OGTR) in Australia and by the Environmental Protection Authority (EPA) in New Zealand.
+The applicant has no intention to apply for commercial cultivation of GMB151 in Australia or New Zealand.
+For cultivation in Australia, this would require assessment and approval by the Office of the Gene Technology Regulator.
+Should cultivation in New Zealand be sought, this would require assessment by the Environmental Protection Authority in New Zealand.
 No potential public health and safety concerns have been identified.